tobiasschulz/magnolia1234-bypass-paywalls-chrome-clean/README.md

 3. Disable Javascript on the site (by browser, uBlock Origin or other extension).
 4. Add the domain as custom site for more bypass options.
 5. Open page in reader view (by browser or extension).
-6. Try one of the archive sites.
+6. Try one of the archive sites (for Google Search Tool copy html (tab) code to https://html.onlineviewer.net).

 ### Add custom site
 Add your own custom site (also for testing).